wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Android-Tutorial.md

 We covered a similar use-case earlier in the context of the new activation flow.
 However, you should also check for the activation status before every attempt to use the transaction signing since the activation might have been blocked or removed on the server side.

-In case you check the activation status and the result is anything else than `.active`, you should cancel the transaction signing flow and redirect the user to the appropriate alternate flow, such as a new activation wizard, unblocking tutorial, etc.
+In case you check the activation status and the result is anything else than `State_Active`, you should cancel the transaction signing flow and redirect the user to the appropriate alternate flow, such as a new activation wizard, unblocking tutorial, etc.

-For the `.active` status, you should check if the number of failed attempts is greater than zero and show the UI for the number of remaining attempts in such case.
+For the `State_Active` status, you should check if the number of failed attempts is greater than zero and show the UI for the number of remaining attempts in such case.
 The outline of the logic is the following:

 {% codetabs %}
 {% codetab Java %}